nicolasorobia/BouncingObjects/README.md

 .\build\Debug\BouncingObjects.exe
 ```

-The window opens with the circle centered; it starts bouncing immediately.
+The window opens with shapes bouncing immediately.
 Close the window to exit.